 Impromptu Pepper Creme Soda

-While the thought of a creme soda may conjure up the idea of an overt sweetness, the Impromptu Pepper Creme Soda tends to stay away from that, though there are moments where it does seem to want to entertain the notion.
-There is a base level simple syrup note that makes occasional appearances, much like one you would expect to find in a clear or lighter-colored soda.
-While flavor is at a medium level, strength remains fairly mild with a minimal amount of nicotine and no overbearing pepper notes to dominate the palate.
+While the thought of a creme soda may conjure up the idea of an overt sweetness, the Impromptu Pepper Creme Soda tends to stay away from that, though there are moments when it seems to want to entertain the notion.
+There is a base-level simple syrup note that makes occasional appearances, much like one, you would expect to find in a clear or lighter-colored soda.
+While the flavor is at a medium level, strength remains fairly mild with a minimal amount of nicotine and no overbearing pepper notes to dominate the palate.
 Retrohales continue to be peppery but on the lighter side, challenging but still manageable.
-Fortunately there haven’t been any further issues with the wrapper cracking or producing audbile sounds, and damage was kept to a bare minimum.
-The smoke warms up a bit entering the final third, bringing along with it some light molasses and mixed nuts, while the creaminess fights to stick around and hold onto what little sweetness is left.
+Fortunately there haven’t been any further issues with the wrapper cracking or producing audible sounds, and damage was kept to a bare minimum.
+The smoke warms up a bit as the cigar enters its final third, bringing along with it some light molasses and mixed nuts, while the creaminess fights to stick around and hold onto what little sweetness is left.
 The aged tobacco continues to show its smoothness all the way until the end, picking up touches of terroir in the final puffs and bringing the cigar to another stop on the flavor journey.

 87 Overall Score